Solar in Cleveland, OH: 2026 Cost, Savings & Payback

 How much do solar panels cost in Cleveland, OH?

-The average cost of a 6kW solar panel system in Cleveland is approximately $16,260 before incentives ($2.71/watt).
-After the 30% federal Investment Tax Credit, the net cost is about $11,382.
-Ohio SRECs at $15-$25/MWh; net metering at full retail.
+The average cost of a 6kW solar panel system in Cleveland is approximately $16,260 before local or state incentives ($2.71/watt).
+For 2026 planning, this calculator does not subtract a federal residential clean energy credit because IRS guidance says the credit is not available for property placed in service after December 31, 2025.
+Ohio SRECs at $15-$25/MWh; net metering at full retail

 How many peak sun hours does Cleveland get?